stefaniegdavid/stefaniegdavid/README.md

 ### Hi, my name is Stefanie David!
 Welcome to my page! 👋

 **About Me:**
-- 💼 I'm a full-stack developer with a passion for building new things and being productive.
+- 💼 I'm a full-stack developer

 - 📈 I'm a coding bootcamp graduate from Coding Dojo